Lohit9/MasterYourAlgorithms/README.md

 8. **Binary Arithmetic Using Binary trees**: C program that uses binary trees to perform BODMAS calcualations

+9. **Amortized analysis and Dynamic Array**: C program that implements and explains amortized(average) analysis and simple intro to dynamc arrays
 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.